caspar000/dndgatsby/src/content/lore/Village Org/index.md

 leave Org and try his luck in Port of Lua where he has made a fortune by being a general salesperson.
 Quellines husband is now deceased and she has already sent her kids to better parts of the world.
 Despite this, Milo and Qelline haven't been able to get together like the old days.
-Qelline is friendly towards the adventurers and will provide food and lodging any time they are in this village.<br/><br/>
+Qelline is friendly towards the adventurers and will provide food and lodging any time they are in this village.<br/>

-### Thieves Guild Records
+> ### Thieves Guild Records
-#### Population
+> #### Population
-<li>Approximately 1800; mixed human, elf, halfling and half-elf.</li>
+> + Approximately 1800; mixed human, elf, halfling and half-elf.
+>

-#### Government
+> #### Government
-<li>Org is governed by a noble aristocrat, the human lord Gilan.
+> + Org is governed by a noble aristocrat, the human lord Gilan.
 He has quite a wealthy house.
-Unfrotunately it's also quite well protected.</li>
+Unfrotunately it's also quite well protected.
+>

-#### Notable Places
+> #### Notable Places
-<li>The Guildhall: A grand stone-walled building, once an inn house.
-It contains a large meeting hall and several smaller rooms, and is shared amongst several local merchant guilds.</li>
+> + The Guildhall: A grand stone-walled building, once an inn house.
+It contains a large meeting hall and several smaller rooms, and is shared amongst several local merchant guilds.
-<li>The Knave's Pub; A herioc dwarven tavern, which serves only gin.</li>
+> + The Knave's Pub; A herioc dwarven tavern, which serves only gin.
-<li>Maycey's Pottery: The workshp of a female human potter named Alin Maycey, who knows the secret of an alchemical clay which burns with a cold light.</li>
+> + Maycey's Pottery: The workshp of a female human potter named Alin Maycey, who knows the secret of an alchemical clay which burns with a cold light.